HolyBlackCat/cpp-tutorials/language/02_basic/11_arrays.md

 int arr[3];
 arr = {10, 20, 30}; // Compilation error.
 ```
 You also can't print the entire array at once, and can't input the entire array with a single use of `std::cin >>`.
 Only the individual elements.
-There is no technical reason for this, this is simply how `std::cout` and std::cin` are designed.
+There is no technical reason for this, this is simply how `std::cout` and `std::cin` are designed.

 ## Loops

 While the size must be a compile-time constant, the indices don't.
-In fact, you'll often see loop counters (counter variables) as indices:
+In fact, you'll often see loop counters (variables) as indices:

 ```cpp
 int arr[5];